gmarko/protocols/packages/loopring_v3/circuit/statements.md

 such that the following conditions hold:

 - if verify == 1 then storageID >= storage.storageID
+- tokenSID = (storageID == storage.storageID) ? storage.tokenSID : 0
+- tokenBID = (storageID == storage.storageID) ? storage.tokenBID : 0
 - data = (storageID == storage.storageID) ? storage.data : 0
+- gasFee = (storageID == storage.storageID) ? storage.gasFee : 0
+- cancelled = (storageID == storage.storageID) ? storage.cancelled : 0
+- forward = (storageID == storage.storageID) ? storage.forward : 1

 ### Description

-Reads data at storageID in the storage tree of the account, but allows the data to be overwritten by increasing the storageID in delta's of 2^TREE_DEPTH_STORAGE and reading the tree at storageID % 2^TREE_DEPTH_STORAGE.
+Reads data at storageID in the storage tree of the account, but allows the data to be overwritten by increasing the storageID in delta's of 4^TREE_DEPTH_STORAGE and reading the tree at storageID % 4^TREE_DEPTH_STORAGE.

 ## Nonce statement